I have always been a very emotional person. I feel things very deeply and according to all my friends and family, I “wear my emotions on my sleeve.”

 “I feel… (State your emotion) when you….(describe their behaviour or under what conditions you feel this way) because I want/I need… (explain why their behaviour or the conditions leads you to feel this way).

-- “I felt really hurt when you called me a baby because I want to be respected.”
+- “I felt really sad when you called me a baby because I need respect.”

 - “I feel sad when you don’t say Hi to me at school because I want us to be friends at home and at school.”

-- “I feel angry when I don’t get to play the video game too because I think we should both get to use it equally.”
+- “I feel angry when I don’t get to play the video game too because I need to have fun as well.”

 For more examples of I-statements, visit this site.